bangle-io/bangle-editor/bangle-core/api.md

   Toggles bold mark.

 - **queryIsSelectionInBold**(): {link.QueryCommand.boolean}\
-  Check if the selection is inside a bold mark or not.
+  Query if the selection is inside a bold mark or not.

 ## **Usage**